 Even short-haired pets shed plenty of hair and dead skin cells, affecting the air quality in your home and increasing the allergen levels in the environment.
 Regular grooming will reduce the amount of hair that gets trapped in your carpets and help keep the air indoors cleaner.

-You can use a special pet brush attachment on your vacuum cleaner to cut down on the elbow grease, if of course, the noise of the vacuum cleaner doesn't terrify your pet.
+You can use a special pet brush attachment on your vacuum cleaner to cut down on the elbow grease, or invest in a specialist pet hair vacuum cleaner.
 Otherwise, snap up a decent de-shedding tool or curbed slicker brush.

 Tips for grooming your dog